The experience and research right around the world is showing how mediation is a much less damaging process in managing disputes …Why?

 Be filmed mediating a role-play one hour dispute

 Be marked against the MII scale of the qualities of a mediator.

-If you would like to know some more, or just have a chat about the programme and what might work for you – call or email Luke or Tony and we can take it from there…please download the brochure which will give you full details of our programme – also testimonials are available there to give you confidence that you are choosing the right programme…
+If you would like to know some more, or just have a chat about the programme and what might work for you – call Fiona on 089 6152276 and we can take it from there.
+Download the brochure which will give you the full details and testimonials are available there to give you confidence that you are choosing the right programme.